OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/ProjectTriplanarMap_v2.md

         default: True

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Turns this direction on/off.
+        <p class="scene-class-attr-comment">Turns this direction on/off.
 Output is black if off.</p>

     </p>